alonek1/Antenna-Patterns/README.md

 # Antenna-Patterns
-some antenna patterns - written in python
+some antenna pattern(Ideal Dipole, Sinusine, Some Array Anttena)  - written in python